strongloop/loopback/docs/cli.md

 ### workspace

 <pre>
-slc lb workspace <i>workspace_name</i>
+slc lb workspace <i>wsname</i>
 </pre>

-Creates an empty directory named _workspance_name_.
+Creates an empty directory named _wsname_.
 The argument is optional; default is "loopback-workspace".

 A LoopBack workspace is essentially a container for application projects.
-It is not required to create an application.
+It is not required to create an application, but may be helpful for organization.

 ### project